Rubayet-hasan-yasin/Chef-Recipe-Hunting-Client/README.md

 * ### Blog page have 4 Question and Answer. have a PDF download button. if someone clicking then download a blog page pdf.

 * ### Login and Registation : In Registation anyone can registation using there name , photo url, email and password. they can also use login with google and github.
-Login page have input field if anyone already registered then they can login or they can use Google or github for Login. test
+Login page have input field if anyone already registered then they can login or they can use Google or github for Login. testss